 Welcome to Glyndley Manor Cottages

-Nestled in the beautiful East Sussex countryside, a small distance from the South Downs National Park.
+The self-catering holiday cottages are nestled in the beautiful East Sussex countryside, a small distance from the South Downs National Park.

 Glyndley Manor is itself a beautiful, historic country house surrounded by parkland and gardens.
 The main house can accommodate up to 50 guests.

 The cottages are available for rent throughout the year and make an ideal base from which to explore one of the most attractive and historic parts of the south coast of England.